corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-automatic.md

 Successful execution will persist a record of this `RecoveryRequest` in a custom CorDapp table on both the requesting and responding nodes.

-It is important to note that before a record of the `RecoveryRequest` is persisted by the requester, the following will be checked:
+Before a record of the `RecoveryRequest` is persisted by the requester, the following will be checked:

 - The list of requested transactions is not empty.
 - The number of transactions requested does not exceed the configured limit.